 Ease of Inflation and Deflation

 While you’ll generally just want the one inflation point, a camping mattress with multiple deflation points helps with packing up.
-Seriously, I just don’t get how easy air can escape from a mattress during the night, but when it’s pack up time, it seems to take forever!
+I just don’t get how easy air can escape from a mattress during the night, but when it’s pack up time, it seems to take forever!

-Gosh back in the day I used to just have an air pump that plugged into my car cigarette lighter, and I’d somehow have this double air mattress IN the car being pumped – crazy!
+Gosh, back in the day, I used to just have an air pump that plugged into my car cigarette lighter, and I’d somehow have this double air mattress IN the car being pumped – crazy!

-The Best Camping Mattress Review Australia 2020
+The Best Camping Mattress Review Australia 2024

-First up the All Terrain Double High Coleman camping air mattress.
+First up is the All Terrain Double High Coleman camping air mattress.
 We’ve had this air mattress for a few years now, and as far as air beds go, we’re impressed.
 It’s rugged, lightweight and surprisingly compact when folded up.

-The Coleman All Terrain range of air mattresses are made with their puncture guard bonded fabric which is said to be 47% more puncture resistant, 25% more stretch resistant and 30% lighter than your standard Coleman airbed.
-Plus with its double lock, it is also said to be leak free – so no more waking up in the middle of the night on the ground.
+The Coleman All Terrain range of air mattresses are made with their puncture guard bonded fabric which is said to be 47% more puncture resistant, 25% more stretch resistant, and 30% lighter than your standard Coleman airbed.
+Plus, with its double lock, it is also said to be leak free – so no more waking up in the middle of the night on the ground.

 We have the queen size mattress, which is lightweight at just 5kg and surprisingly compact too, just roll it up and tuck it away in the built in storage pocket.
 This compact travel air mattress is also the perfect size for your standard sheets.

-If you’re looking for the best air mattresses for camping these are certainly a great one to consider.
+If you’re looking for the best air mattresses for camping, these are certainly a great one to consider.

 BCF also makes a range of great quality air mattresses too.
 These Wanderer Double High air mattresses are of similar quality and price as the previous two air mattresses and come in a range of great sizes.

-This self inflating mattress features fully bonded foam which prevents any cold air creeping up through your mattress.
+The Zempire mattress features fully bonded foam that prevents cold air from creeping up through your mattress.
 The full size self inflating air mattress is 10cm thick and is made from a heavy duty 75D base but covered in a comfortable stretch fabric.
-These mattresses are designed to be long lasting as well as providing a great night’s sleep.
+The Zempire self inflating mattress is designed to be long lasting as well as provide a great night’s sleep.

 Thanks to the 360 valve, the mattresses inflate fast, and then you spin the valve around for a quick deflate when it’s time to pack up.
-Other features of this best inflatable camping mattress include an R value of 9.5 so will keep you nice and warm, even on cold nights, it’s lightweight at just 5kg, and it comes with its own carry bag and compression strap, so it’s easy to transport as well.
+Other features of this best inflatable camping mattress include an R value of 9.5, so it will keep you nice and warm, even on cold nights, it’s lightweight at just 5kg, and it comes with its own carry bag and compression strap, so it’s easy to transport as well.

-Next up we have the BCF range of Wanderer Tourer Extreme 4X4 mattresses.
+Next up, we have the BCF range of Wanderer Tourer Extreme 4X4 mattresses.
 These mattresses are priced quite similar to the Zempire Monstamat’s and come in multiple sizes.

 These mattresses are made with a heavy PVC bottom and soft fabric on top for comfort.
-And they are thick – these mattresses are 12 cm – the thickest in these self inflating camping mattress reviews, so you can be rest assured of great sleep.
-Although the added thickness does add a bit of weight to these mattresses – at 9.5kg they are among the heaviest self inflating mattresses in these reviews.
+And they are thick – these mattresses are 12 cm – the thickest in these self inflating camping mattress reviews, so you can rest assured of great sleep.
+Although the added thickness does add a bit of weight to these mattresses – at 9.5kg, they are among the heaviest self inflating mattresses in these reviews.

-The Oztrail Leisure self inflating mats feature high density open cell foam for excellent support and a good night’s sleep and the brushed velour outer makes for a soft place to lay.
+The Oztrail Leisure self inflating mats feature high density open cell foam for excellent support and a good night’s sleep, and the brushed velour outer makes for a soft place to lay.
 They are also quick to inflate and deflate with the two way flip valves and large air channels.
-Plus the valves won’t allow air to escape, even if left open or the mattress has a puncture.
+Plus, the valves won’t allow air to escape, even if left open or the mattress has a puncture.

 This queen size has the same dimensions as the previous Wanderer queen, yet it is the standard 10cm thick as opposed to the Wanderer’s luxurious 12cm thickness.
 It’s also surprisingly heavier at 10kg.
 So if weight is an essential factor to you, consider the previous Zempire or BlackWolf mattresses.

-These mattresses also come with storage straps, a repair kit, carry bag and a 1 year warranty.
+These mattresses also come with storage straps, a repair kit, a carry bag and a 1 year warranty.

-While these swag mats may not be as comfortable as the above self inflating mattresses, they certainly are a great option to consider if you’re after something cheap, compact and lightweight for your camping trips.
+While these swag mats may not be as comfortable as the above self inflating mattresses, they certainly are a great option if you’re after something cheap, compact and lightweight for your camping trips.

 While I certainly don’t recommend these mats for anyone looking for a great night’s sleep, if you’re after the best camping mat for your hiking camping trips, you can’t go wrong with this one from Oztrail.